Behavioral Health Center

 ECT is typically used when other treatments, including medications and psychotherapy, haven’t worked.
 ECT is also used for people who require a rapid treatment response because of the severity of their condition, such as being at risk for suicide.

-Although ECT can be very effective for many individuals with serious mental illness, it is not a cure.
-To prevent a return of the illness, most people treated with ECT need to continue with some type of maintenance treatment.
+Although ECT can be beneficial for many individuals with serious mental illness, it is not a cure.
+To prevent a return of the illness, most people treated with ECT need to continue with some maintenance treatment.
 This typically means psychotherapy and/or medication or, in some circumstances, ongoing ECT treatments.
 Once an individual has had an acceptable response to ECT, some may not need medicine at all but only maintenance ECT.
 Others may need less total number of medications or reduced dosages.

 Learn More About Mental Illness